zacharyPuthoff/udacity07-react-bookshelves/README.md

 ### How to Run MyReads

-You can try out a live hosted version MyReads for yourself [here]().
+You can try out a live hosted version of the MyReads app for yourself here: [http://react-bookapp.surge.sh/](http://react-bookapp.surge.sh/)

 If you would like to install it on your own local machine:
 + Clone this repository: `git clone https://github.com/zacharyPuthoff/reactnd-project-myreads-starter.git`
 + Install all project dependencies with `npm install`
 + Start the development server with `npm start`
 + localhost:3000 should start up on it's own, if not, once your dev-server is running, just click [here](http://localhost:3000)
-+ A live version of this app can be found here: [http://react-bookapp.surge.sh/](http://react-bookapp.surge.sh/)

 ### BooksAPI Search Terms